smf-steve/mips_cli/README.md

 ## Interactive Modes:

 1. cli:  any shell or mips instruction can be executed from the prompt
    - each mips instruction is added as the next instruction in the interactive program being created

 1. prefetch: any shell or mips instruction can be entered from the prompt
-   - cause: a branch instruction that has an unresolved target has been entered
+   - cause: a branch instruction references an unresolved label.
    - each MIPS instruction is added, but not executed to the interactive program

    - each shell command is executed